Entries collected for a project can be view in tabular format or on a map (only if there are any locations for that form or branch).

 If there are any locations for the selected form, view them on a map:

-You can change map style according to your needs:
+You can change the map style according to your needs:

 Open the left panel to get some view options:

-For example, let's see the distribution for the question "What is your favorite color?" of the EC5 Demo Project.
+For example, let's see the distribution for the question "What is your favourite colour?" of the EC5 Demo Project.